beaky98/0049-max-eirp-adjustment.md/README.md

 current users of this project.

 - How will current users be impacted?
+The subregion config will be transparent to existing users just like PoCv11.
+Users in countries with local regulatory EIRP limits higher than 16dBm with the LoRaWan subregion max EIRP values defined will experience improved coverage in general.

 - How will existing documentation/knowlegebase need to be supported?
+There will be an update required to document this LoRaWAN subregion max EIRP limit for the impacted countries in each region

 - Is this backwards compatible?
+Yes

         - If not, what is the procedure to migrate?